gsilvestri/ark-mobile/README.md

 - Encrypt access to your profile with a custom 6 digit PIN (AES256+PBKDF2).
 - Most transaction types are available: send, receive, vote, unvote, register a delegate.
 - Connects to both mainnet and devnet.
-- Option for additional profiles (separate profiles for different ARK addresses or networks).
+- Option for additional profiles (separate profiles for different KAPU addresses or networks).
 - Option to add contacts and easily transact with them.
-- Total balance of your combined ARK addresses.
+- Total balance of your combined KAPU addresses.
 - Wallet backup - input your selected PIN to decrypt your wallet and gain view of your private data.
 - Change PIN - if you want to change your encryption/decryption PIN you can easily do so..
 - Clear Data — you can clear all your data from the phone.